XingxinHE/Hex/pages/implicit surface representation.md

 # 📝Definition
-Implicit (or volumetric) surface representation is defined to be the zero set of a scalar-valued function $F$.
+Implicit (or volumetric) surface representation is the following.
+Surface $S$ is defined to be the zero-level set of a scalar-valued function $F$.
 $$
 F:\mathbb{R}^3\to\mathbb{R},\text{ i.e., }S=\{x\in\mathbb{R}^3|F(x)=0\}
 $$